mireglo/Sudoku_CSC290/README.md

 * Click on a 1x1 piece or move to it using the WASD or arrow keys to select it.
 * Press a 1-9 numeric key to make an entry into the board
 * Click the Main Menu button to return to the main menu.
-This will reset the game.
+This will not reset the game as the board will stay unchanged.

 The game will end once the board is completed correclty and proceed to the "game won" screen".